Azure/AzureStackHCI-EvalGuide/nested/steps/2b_ManagementInfraPS.md

 Once complete, you should be logged in on the Windows 10 machine.

 ### Configure MGMT01 networking ###
 With MGMT01 up and running, it's time to configure the networking so it can communicate with DC01.
+On your Hyper-V host, run the following:

 ```powershell
 # Define local Windows 10 credentials